-- (1) Acquired 12 or more years of service and attained age 50; or - (2) Acquired 16 years of service, regardless of age. - (B) Benefit Amount: An annual maximum service allowance equaling 2.5% of the current annual earnable compensation of the position held by the member multiplied by the number of years of the member's service credit.
-The allowance will consist of:
+Acquired 12 or more years of service and attained age 55.

-- (1) an annuity equal to the actuarial equivalent of the member's accumulated contributions at the time of retirement; and - (2) a pension, equal to the maximum allowance less the annuity described in (1) above.
+- (B) Benefit Amount: An annual maximum service allowance equaling 2.5% of the current annual earnable compensation of the position held by the member multiplied by the number of years of the member's service credit.
+For an elected official who first becomes a member on or after December 6, 2016, the annual maximum service allowance may not exceed 60% of the member's annual earnable compensation.
+The allowance will consist of: - (1) an annuity equal to the actuarial equivalent of the member's accumulated contributions at the time of retirement; and - (2) a pension, equal to the maximum allowance less the annuity described in (1) above.

-7. NON-LINE-OF-DUTY DISABILITY RETIREMENT BENEFIT:
+6. NON-LINE-OF-DUTY DISABILITY RETIREMENT BENEFIT: